- Running Start students.

 1. Fill out the freshman application

-If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply.
+If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply when the 2019 application opens.

 2. Apply for financial aid